curlew-knotwork/djembe/README.md

 ## 4. REPERTOIRE: CORE PATTERNS

 ### [ 1 ] Kuku (4/4 - Celebratory)
 **Instructor's Note:** Focus on the "syncopated heartbeat."
-The two bass notes (B B) on beat 3 must feel grounded to support the dancers' footfalls.
+The two bass notes (B B) on beat 3 must feel grounded.

 | Beat | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |